victorap93/powerbiembedded-react/README.md

 ### Put paramters in project:

-In `.env`, replace the empty values ​​with those obtained from Microsoft.
+Create a copy from `.env.example` named `.env` and replace the empty values ​​with *report_id* obtained from Microsoft and your API URL.

 ### Run app: